isunjn/serene/USAGE.md

 By default there is theme toggle button to switch between light and dark mode, you can set `force_theme` in `config.toml` to force a specific mode only.

-## Code Highlighting

-By default serene use different code highlight themes for light/dark mode, configured by `highlight_theme`, `extra_syntaxes_and_themes` and `highlight_themes_css`.
-The default highlight theme `serene-light` `serene-dark` is a modified version of [Tomorrow](https://github.com/ChrisKempson/Tomorrow-Theme) theme.

-If you set `highlight_theme` in `config.toml` to one of zola's [built-in highlight themes](https://www.getzola.org/documentation/getting-started/configuration/#syntax-highlighting), you will get that theme used in both light and dark mode.

-If you want a different theme, create `myblog/highlight_themes`, set `extra_syntaxes_and_themes` to `["highlight_themes"]`, find the `.tmTheme` TextMate file of your theme, put it there, and then modify the `theme` value of `highlight_themes_css` to that file's name.
-This will generate a `hl-light.css` and a `hl-dark.css` file in `myblog/static/`, you may have to delete them first before you change the `theme` value, so zola can re-generate.
-You can find some TextMate themes on [this website](https://tmtheme-editor.glitch.me/).

 ## RSS

 Zola's default feed file is located in the root directory of the site, set `generate_feeds = true` in `config.toml`, `feed_filenames` can be set to `["atom.xml"]` or `["rss.xml"] ` , corresponding to two different rss file standards, you should also set `generate_feeds = false` in `myblog/content/posts/_index.md`